Charges dropped against man accused of instigating fight that left 18-year-old dead

 BATON ROUGE - The East Baton Rouge Parish District Attorney's Office "no-billed" an individual accused of being a principal to murder after a good Samaritan was knocked unconscious outside of a nightclub in May.

 Hayes Sellers, 18, was killed as he tried to break up a fight outside a club on Highland Road.
-Investigators said he stepped in to protect a woman from a drunken aggressor, and his head hit the concrete ground after he was punched.
+Investigators said Sellers stepped in to protect a woman from a drunken aggressor, and his head hit concrete after he was punched.
 He died at a hospital about a week later.

 District Attorney Hillar Moore said his office looked at all the evidence, and decided not to proceed with a criminal prosecution against Jayce Lambert, 21.
 Arrest records show Lambert was "trying to fight every person he came in contact with."
 Another man, 20-year-old Edmond Revelle, got out of a car and intervened, allegedly punching Sellers in the face and knocking him unconscious, causing Sellers to hit his head.